agral/Minesweeper/README.md

  * AI solver

 ### License
-The entire content of this repository is available under the MIT license found in the LICENSE file.
+Unless otherwise stated in the individual files, the entire content of this repository is available under the MIT license found in the LICENSE file.